typetools/guava/README-typetools.md

   <(sed -n '/^  <dependencies>/,/^  <\/dependencies>/p' guava/cfMavenCentral.xml)
 ```

-[comment]: # (The above sed commend is from https://stackoverflow.com/questions/38972736)
+[comment]: # (The above sed command is from https://stackoverflow.com/questions/38972736)

 3. Resolve conflicts.
 If you use Emacs, create a TAGS table to help:
 ```